Cover Flow

 Cover Flow is an animated, three-dimensional graphical user interface element that was integrated within the Macintosh Finder and other Apple Inc. products for visually flipping through snapshots of documents, website bookmarks, album artwork, or photographs.

 Cover Flow is browsed using the on-screen scrollbar, mouse wheel, gestures, or by selecting a file from a list, which flips through the pages to bring the associated image into view.
 On iPod and iPhone devices, the user slides their finger across the touch screen or uses the click wheel.

 Apple discontinued the use of Cover Flow after settling a patent suit against Mirror Worlds.
-It is now absent on the Mac in everything other than "Finder" with OS X El Capitan.
-In macOS Mojave, a completely different Gallery view feature "replaces" Cover Flow in "Finder".
+It is now absent on the Mac in everything other than Finder with OS X El Capitan.
+In macOS Mojave, a completely different Gallery view feature replaces Cover Flow in Finder.
 It was removed from iOS in 2015 with the release of iOS 8.4, which replaced the Music app with Apple Music.

 History

 Cover Flow was conceived by artist Andrew Coulter Enright and originally implemented by an independent Macintosh developer, Jonathan del Strother.
 Enright later named the interaction style fliptych to distinguish it from the particular Cover Flow implementation.

 Cover Flow was purchased by Apple Inc. in 2006, and its technology was integrated into its music application, iTunes 7.0, which was released September 12, 2006.
 The name was previously "CoverFlow" without a space.

-The last release of Steel Skies’ stand-alone application, version RC1.2, was released on September 10, 2006, and was freely distributed until the end of the next day only, however it remains available for download from MacUpdate.
+The last release of Steel Skies’ stand-alone application, version RC1.2, was released on September 10, 2006, and freely distributed until the end of the next day only; however, it remains available for download from MacUpdate.

 On January 9, 2007, when Apple announced the iPhone, it was announced that it would incorporate Cover Flow technology.

 During the WWDC Keynote on June 11, 2007, Steve Jobs announced that Cover Flow would be added as a view option in Mac OS X Leopard's Finder.

 On September 5, 2007 Apple announced that Cover Flow would be utilized in the third generation iPod nano as well as the new iPod classic and iPod Touch models.
 Cover Flow was integrated into the fourth-generation iPod nano by the use of an accelerometer which accesses Cover Flow when the iPod nano is turned horizontally on its side.